 Noises in the home.
 Trails through attic insulation.
 Holes in the ground, or sod being rolled.
 Visual footprints on downspouts.

 Homeowners should call at the first sign of animal activity.

 Problems with Raccoons

-Pest & Wildlife Pressure in Chicago
+Pest & Wildlife Problems in Chicago

-Pigeons in Chicago
+Mice & Rats in Chicago